divya-patil132/Superstore_Data_Analysis/README.md

 # Superstore_Data_Analysis
 The Dashboard of PowerBi where the analysis of the dataset named Sample Superstore is done by using charts, cards and KPIs

 # Data Analysis on Sample Superstore

 ## Overview
-This repository contains a Power BI dashboard project.
-The dashboard provides insights into sales, profit, and customer trends using data from a superstore.
-It is designed to help business analysts and decision-makers explore key performance indicators (KPIs) and uncover actionable insights.
+This repository contains the Power BI project for analyzing sales data from a fictional superstore.
+The analysis aims to provide insights into key performance metrics such as total sales, profit, order quantity, and region-based performance.
+By using Power BI, this dashboard allows for an interactive and visual exploration of the superstore's sales data, helping business decision-makers understand trends, identify areas for improvement, and make informed decisions.

 ## Files and Structure